Share this page

 Although it may be challenging to avoid Micro-Management, more benefits and successes are seen without it.
 It reduces stress levels as a manager and helps team members reach their full potential, strengthening job satisfaction, performance and attitude.
 Avoiding Micro-Management allows your team to learn and grow.

 Reflection from a managerial point of view can also help you eliminate Micro-Management.
 Self-evaluation and asking yourself questions regarding your interaction with your team along will benefit.
-Something along the lines of; ‘Did I need to be involved/present in that discussion?’ or ‘Where could I of backed off last week?’ or ‘Could I have left X to make that decision?’
+Something along the lines of; ‘Did I need to be involved/present in that discussion?’ or ‘Where could I have backed off last week?’ or ‘Could I have left X to make that decision?’
 Constantly hovering over employees does not speed up productivity or efficiency, it does the complete opposite.

 However, if it comes to a point where you have visited all of the above options, and you still have the urge to micro-manage because a certain employee is constantly failing to meet deadlines or not reaching expectations, then have a word with him/her and get them back on track.
 Have an open discussion and raise your concerns.